magento/knowledge-base/src/troubleshooting/general/deployment-fails-with-error-building-project-the-build-hook-failed-with-status-code-1.md

 ---
 title: "Deployment fails with "Error building project: The build hook failed with status code 1""
-labels: "Magento Commerce Cloud,build,deployment,error building,troubleshooting"
+labels: Magento Commerce Cloud,build,deployment,error building,troubleshooting
 ---

 This article talks about the causes and solutions for the Magento Commerce Cloud issue, where the build phase of the deployment process fails and the error message is summarized with : *"Error building project: The build hook failed with status code 1"* .